sunnypilot/sunnypilot/tools/dockerize-agnos/README.md

 You can set `GIT_BRANCH` to anything so for example `master-dev-c3-new` source could prebuild to `GIT_BRANCH=dev-c3-new`.

 * Copy the `system-*.img.xz` file into `tools/dockerize-agnos/tmp` before running the script if you want to avoid downloading the image repeatedly.
 Note the script deletes this file as the last step to fully clean up after itself.

-# dockerize-agnos.sh TODO
-* Should docker base image include the system image hash within the name? e.g. `agnos-system-base-$HASH` The hash identifies which OS image is installed onto devices.
-You probably need some way for older branches to find their respective agnos base image?
-They each know the agnos system hash so they would know the exact agnos base image name.
-This is also how you know which old agnos images are safe to delete.

 # Regarding `/dev/kgsl-3d0`
 Builds within dockerized-agnos fail when tinygrad tries to use `/dev/kgsl-3d0` to compile and test.